rusty1s/pytorch_unique/README.md

 --------------------------------------------------------------------------------

-This package consists of a small extension library of highly optimised unique operations for the use in [PyTorch](http://pytorch.org/), which are missing in the main package.
+This package consists of a small extension library of highly optimized unique operations for the use in [PyTorch](http://pytorch.org/), which are missing in the main package.
 The package consists of the following operations:

 * **[Unique](#unique)**